ROSIE HOLDSWORTH: [Ad] Wild Tales is sponsored by Cotswold

 The positive for woodland ecology that we're going to see

-with these predators coming down.
-Is going to make such a
+with these predators coming down is going to make such a

 difference to our woodlands.
 No, selfishly, I just really want to